 In fact, this may be indicative of the ebb and flow we can expect to see as the market continues to try and find its footing, he said.

-Interest rates were above the year-ago level of 4.89 percent and an all-time low of 4.61 percent set in the week ended March 27, 2009.
+Interest rates were above the year-ago level of 4.89 percent and an all-time low of 4.61 percent set in March.
 The survey has been conducted weekly since 1990.

-The lowest mortgage rates in decades and high affordability helped the hard-hit U.S. housing market find some footing in 2009 after a three-year slump.
+The lowest mortgage rates in decades and high affordability helped the market find some footing after a three-year slump.

 I have been in the mortgage business for the past 25 years, and I have never seen the industry as tight as it is today.